BRIEF-Dream Vision takes out 100 mln yen loan from parent co

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says it took out a loan of 100 million yen from its parent company RIZAP GROUP to fund the goods purchasing, on April 27
+* Says it takes out a loan of 100 million yen from parent co, RIZAP GROUP Inc,on May 29

 Further company coverage: (Beijing Headline News)